Associate Degree Nursing

 - Successfully completed Challenge Exams

-- Accelerated Challenge Exam I - pass with a 78% or higher
+- Accelerated Challenge Exam I - pass with a 78% or higher or graduated from MPCC LPN Program in 2017 or after

 - Math/Medication Challenge Exam - pass with 80% or higher or take MATH 0090 Math for Health Occupations with a C+ or higher